 Edible wild plants are often viewed with suspicion and thought to be bitter or tasteless, only to be eaten as a last resort.
 But to the forager, our woodlands and hedgerows are full of tasty and filling wild food opportunities.

-You’ll be taking a half day ramble along the hedgerows and forest on the hunt for “food for free” all set against the backdrop of mixed woodlands and open uplands of Longwood Community Woodland, with 325 acres of wild space to explore.
+You’ll be taking a half day ramble along the hedgerows on the hunt for “food for free” all set against the backdrop of mixed ancient woodlands, parkland and open meadows of the National Trust’s Erddig estate & gardens, with over 400 acres of wild space to explore.
 Don’t forget to bring your own basket or bag to grab some wild edibles to take home.

 Event details